 Through a series of remarkable examples, this exhibition demonstrates the use of satellite Earth observation to assess the effects of climate change on selected World Heritage sites.
 Space-based sensors have the capacity to measure essential climate change variables.Overall comprehensive monitoring using space technologies is made possible through collaboration among nations around the globe.
 2011 marked the 10th anniversary of the European Space Agency – UNESCO ‘Open Initiative on the use of space technologies to support World Heritage: From Space to Place’.
 Today, 60 space partners are assisting UNESCO in bringing the benefits of space science and technology to developing countries.

-This exhibition has been developed by UNESCO with the financial aid of the Flemish Government and thanks to generous contributions from a number of space partners: the Belgian Science Policy Office, Planet Action (France), the European Space Agency (ESA) and the German Aerospace Center (DLR).
+This exhibition has been originally developed in 2010 by UNESCO for the UN Climate change conference in Cancun, Mexico (COP16), with the financial aid of the Flemish Government and thanks to generous contributions from a number of space partners: the Belgian Science Policy Office, Planet Action (France), the European Space Agency (ESA) and the German Aerospace Center (DLR).

 The information used for this exhibition was taken from: